ChadWKirk/better-youtube-search-chrome-extension/docs/Scripts.md

 ---
-title: Background and Content
+title: Scripts
 layout: home
 nav_order: 3
 ---

-# Background and Content
+# Scripts

+## background.js

 Background.js is a script that runs in the background.

-Content.js is a script that manipulates the DOM of the page it has access to from manifest.json matches

-## background.js

 There are two functions of this.